watir/watirbook/installation/windows.md

 *Windows 7 default desktop*

-Machine is a clean installation of Microsoft Windows 7 Professional 32-bit, Service Pack 1; Microsoft Windows Vista Ultimate 32-bit, Service Pack 1; Microsoft Windows XP Professional, Version 2002, Service Pack 3.
+Machine is a clean installation of:

+ - Microsoft Windows 7 Professional 32-bit, Service Pack 1,
+ - Microsoft Windows Vista Ultimate 32-bit, Service Pack 1,
+ - Microsoft Windows XP Professional, Version 2002, Service Pack 3.

 Windows 7 and Vista machines have 1 GB RAM, XP has 512 MB.
-All machinges are fully patched, including Internet Explorer 9 on 7 and Vista.
+All machines are fully patched, including Internet Explorer 9 on Windows 7 and Vista.
 I left Internet Explorer on version 6 at XP machine, just for fun.

 I did not notice any difference in installing or using Watir on any version on Windows, so I have decided to put them in one chapter.